José Cecilio del Valle: Politics

 In 1821 he was elected mayor of Guatemala City, position he held until June (1821).
 The same year Central America became independent from Spanish rule.
 Jose del Valle was the one who wrote the Act of Independence of Central America.
 Up to this date, there is a controversy in relation to this document because del Valle did not sign it.
 Most historians however, agreed that he was not supposed to sign such document.
-In 1822 Central America became part of the short lived Mexican Empire under Agustin de Iturbide.
+In 1822 Central America became part of the short lived Mexican Empire under Agustín de Iturbide.

 Valle was elected a 'Guatemalan Representative' before the Mexican Congress.
 On August 27, 1822.
 Valle was imprisoned along with other representatives on charges of conspiring against the Mexicans.

 After months in prison (February 1823), he was released and appointed Foreign Minister for the Mexican Government.
 The same year Central America gained its independence from Mexico.
 In January 1824 he returned to Guatemala where was part of the second triumvirate that governed the Provinces of Central America.

 In 1825 José del Valle ran for president of the Federal Republic of Central America against Manuel José Arce.
 Apparently he won the election obtaining more votes.
 But Congress had a different interpretation.
 The candidates went to second round and Arce was declared winner.
 Following his defeat, Valle retired from politics and devoted himself to writing.

 In 1830 President Francisco Morazán offered him to be ambassador to France, and or the Vice presidency.
 He declined both and instead went on to become Director of the Economic Society and Director of San Carlos University's Fine Arts department.